Stripstone/jubly-reader/docs/IMPLEMENTATION_WORKFLOW.md

 It is agent-neutral.
 Use it whether the work is produced by OpenAI, Claude, or a human.

+Read `09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md` alongside this workflow when a pass touches scaffold shape, ownership cleanup, or prototype-to-production migration.

 ## Core workflow

+### 0. Verify current scaffold and artifact reality
+Before planning or editing:
+- start from the latest accepted artifact or current runtime state
+- unpack into a fresh clean workspace
+- verify shape sentinels against current project state
+- confirm the pass is not using a mixed-era scaffold by accident

+If the base is wrong, discard the pass and restart from the correct state.

 ### 1. Define one bounded pass
 A pass should cover one coherent runtime-owned system or one contained follow-up inside that system.

 ### 2. Identify the owner layer
-Use the architecture map and runtime contract to decide where truth belongs.
+Use the architecture map, guardrails, and runtime contract to decide where truth belongs.

 Rule:
 - upstream authority first